-- Position your business as expert in your industry: Content marketing helps position a brand as expert in an industry.
+Position your business as an expert in your industry: Content marketing helps position a brand as an expert in an industry.
 The content marketing strategy of a brand should not be done haphazardly or any-how manner.
 It should be strategic and have a target audience at hand.
-A clue on how to go about this could be gotten on how Google positions their ads.
-They use metric that is tailored to user’s interest.
+A clue on how to go about this could be gotten on how Google positions its ads.
+They use a metric that is tailored to the user’s interest.

 Content is the building block of every marketing campaign, it’s the first impression you make on your cold audience.
 The end-result of content is to impress cold audiences and establish authority and credibility for your business.

-Content marketing should be done in order to make people learn about the industry, which in turn build brand reputation and increase customer base.
+Content marketing should be done to make people learn about the industry, which in turn build brand reputation and increase the customer base.

-- Traffic: Publishing educating and informative blogposts on your website helps to increase traffic and also serve as a way to engage your customers.
-One of the most effective way of marketing is “customer feedback”.
-Imagine a website that just published a blogpost on its website about the benefits people can enjoy on using their products.
-And about 100 customers provided feedback on the blogpost on the benefits they gained using the products.
+Traffic: Publishing educating and informative blog-posts on your website help to increase traffic and also serve as a way to engage your customers.
+One of the most effective ways of marketing is “customer feedback”.
+Imagine a website that just published a blog-post on its website about the benefits people can enjoy using their products.
+And about 100 customers provided feedback on the blog-post on the benefits they gained using the products.

-A new visitor (Cold audience) is likely to be impressed and make purchase due to the organic testimonials or feedback provided by previous users of products than any hype or advertising the company might embark on in order to promote its product.
+A new visitor (Cold audience) is likely to be impressed and make a purchase due to the organic testimonials or feedback provided by previous users of products than any hype or advertising the company might embark on to promote its product.

-In fact, according to Hubspot, companies that published more than 15 blog posts per month got almost 3.5 times more traffic than those that only published 4 or less posts.
+In fact, according to Hubspot, companies that published more than 15 blog posts per month got almost 3.5 times more traffic than those that only published 4 or fewer posts.

-Consistent content publishing is the way to go in order to improve organic traffic on your website.
+Consistent content publishing is the way to go to improve organic traffic on your website.

-- Content Marketing is cost effective: Another major benefits of content marketing to brands in Nigeria is that it helps to save cost.
-It helps to cut away from the regular spending on traditional media.
-Content marketing helps to relate directly with customer base.
+Content Marketing is cost-effective: Another major benefit of content marketing to brands in Nigeria is that it helps to save costs.
+It helps to cut away from regular spending on traditional media.
+Content marketing helps to relate directly to the customer base.

-Good contents help to generate organic SEO and save cost that might be spent on other types of ads, this is not in any way condemning other ads but content marketing is cost effective.
-For example, a fashion line selling babies’ cloth and have a blogpost on the blog section of the website on “the benefits of choosing right cloth at summer for babies”.
+Good contents help to generate organic SEO and save cost that might be spent on other types of ads, this is not in any way condemning other ads but content marketing is cost-effective.
+For example, a fashion line selling babies’ cloth and have a blog-post on the blog section of the website on “the benefits of choosing the right cloth at summer for babies”.

 Content marketing is the rave of the moment, and brands must understand how to utilize it to attract their choice audience if what they seek is maximizing profits instead of incurring more liabilities daily.